Chris000888/measurement-system/README.md

 #Project: Measurement System

-This program needs python 2.7, pygame 1.9 and opencv 2.4
+This is an REST API program

-MeasurementSystem/GUI.py This is the Graphical User Interface of the program
+This program needs python 3.8, pygame and opencv

-MeasurementSystem/MeasurementSystem.py This contains all the functions to handle the image and measure stuff
+MeasurementSystem.py This contains all the functions to handle the image and measure stuff

-To run it, execute: python GUI.py
+To run it, execute: python main.py